 - Students will prepare for the webinar at the end of the module by completing readings and a reflection of the industry / community strategies used by WIL programs.
 (Approx 5 hours)

-- Students will consider a challenge in industry/community engagement in their WIL program, identify and evaluate possible options and outline a plan for implementation including impact measures, contingencies and potential risks.
+- Students will consider a challenge in industry/community engagement in their WIL program, identify and evaluate possible options and outline a plan for implementation including the required resources.
 (Approx 5 hours)

-- Students will participate in two webinars: an introductory webinar and a webinar where they will present their findings, identify for discussion a challenge in industry/community engagement faced by their WIL program within the perspective identified in Activity Two.
-(Approx 2 hours)
+- Students will participate in three webinars: an introductory webinar, a webinar in week 4 and a webinar where they will present their findings, identify for discussion a challenge in industry/community engagement faced by their WIL program within the perspective identified in Activity Two.
+(Approx 3 hours)

 Expected total participation time approximately 15 – 20 hours – including preparation and participation in online tasks/activities.